LokiW-03/comp0197-cw2/README.md

 ### Weakly Supervised Model

+NOTE: Below command are designed to be executed in sequence.
+Breaking the sequence may result in receiving errors due to saved model weights not found.

-1. Finetune classifier without regularization
+1. Finetune classifier without regularisation
    ```sh
    python -m cam.finetune
    ```
-   or with regularization
+   or with regularisation
    ```sh
    python -m crm.train_cam_with_crm
    python -m crm.evaluate_with_crm